embeddedt/ModernFix/CONTRIBUTING.md

 run the `build` task (e.g. via `./gradlew build`).
 You can also use `./gradlew forge:build` or `./gradlew fabric:build` to build for just one loader (e.g. when debugging and wanting to rebuild quickly).

-You must use Java 17 to develop ModernFix as the toolchain requires it.
-Nonetheless, the 1.16 mod JARs will work on a Minecraft instance with Java 8.
+You must use Java 21 to develop ModernFix as the toolchain requires it.
+Nonetheless, the built 1.20.1 JAR is still compatible with Java 17.

 ## Submitting pull requests

 Code or documentation contributions are welcome.
 Please keep the following points in mind:

 * This project supports many Minecraft versions.
-Ideally, contributions should be made to the oldest relevant MC version.
+Ideally, contributions should be made to the oldest relevant MC version (currently 1.20) and then they will be ported forward.
-For instance, a PR optimizing new worldgen should be made to 1.18 (not 1.19 or 1.20) while a PR optimizing something like recipes should be made to 1.16 (the oldest supported version).

   This somewhat unconventional policy ensures that all supported versions are treated equal when it comes to development, rather than the onus being on other modders and players to backport changes that are needed.
 Changes to older versions are